 We take Tönshoff’s classification into consideration and classify grinding roughness prediction models into three major categories as follows:

 Theoretical models based on machining theory: These models discuss and develop methods based on numerical and/or analytical techniques.
 Numerical simulation models generally focus on the microscopic interactions of the abrasive grit and the workpiece, and kinematic simulations of the workpiece surface during the grinding process are developed to predict the surface roughness.
 Analytical models of surface roughness are usually based on grinding kinematic geometry and establish a correlation between chip thickness and surface roughness.
-Such heuristic models are largely driven by our understanding of the engineering processes, in particular by known the physics of materials behaviour to deform plastically under given stress states.
+Such heuristic models are largely driven by our understanding of the engineering processes, in particular by the known physics of materials behaviour (e.g., plastic deformation under given stress states).

 Regression models based on experimental design and analysis: These models focus on prediction of surface roughness using experimental design, experimental data processing, and analysis.
-These models are largely driven by the experimentally collected data and subsequent fitting schemes.
+These models are largely driven by the collected data and subsequent fitting schemes.

-Artiﬁcial intelligence-based models: The papers using AI models to predict surface roughness by mapping the correlations between grinding parameters and surface roughness.
-AI models can either by driven by the theoretical physical data or by experimentally collected data and the focus here largely remains on pattern recognition to identify a certain critical trend from the data.
+Artiﬁcial intelligence-based models: These papers try to predict surface roughness by using AI to map the correlations between grinding parameters and surface roughness.
+AI based models can be driven either by theoretical physical data or by experimentally collected data and the focus largely remains on pattern recognition to identify critical trends.